Nasir Iqbal Falls To World No. 16 At Chengdu 2025 World Games - UrduPoint

 -

-Nasir Iqbal falls to World No. 16 at Chengdu 2025 World Games3 minutes ago
+Nasir Iqbal falls to World No. 16 at Chengdu 2025 World Games1 minute ago

 -